 Cut, making sure you’ve left a seam allowance.

 Cut a strip of ribbing or interlock knit for your waistband.
 Jersey might work too, but it doesn’t usually have the same stretch and recovery as ribbing or interlock.
+(Not sure what ribbing and interlock are?
+See this post.)

 To figure out how long your waistband should be, measure where it’s going to sit on your waist and subtract 1.5″.